ricohapi/theta-plugin-camera-api-sample/README.md

 By using the RICOH THETA Plug-in SDK, you are agreeing to the above and the license terms, [LICENSE.txt](LICENSE.txt).

 Copyright &copy; 2018 Ricoh Company, Ltd.

-<a name="requirements"></a>
-## Development Environment

-This sample plug-in has been developed under the following conditions.

-#### Camera

-* RICOH THETA V
-* Firmware ver.2.40.2 and above

-    > Information on checking and updating the firmware is [here](https://theta360.com/en/support/manual/v/content/pc/pc_09.html).

-#### RICOH THETA Plug-in SDK
-* Version: 1.0.1

-#### Development Software

-* Android&trade; Studio 3.1+
-* gradle 3.1.3
-* Android&trade; SDK (API Level 25)
-* compileSdkVersion 25
-* buildToolsVersion "28.0.3"
-* minSdkVersion 25
-* targetSdkVersion 25

-#### Operating System

-* Windows 10 Version 1709
-* macOS High Sierra ver.10.13

-<a name="specification"></a>
-## Specification of this plugin
-* This plug-in capture still and video by using [Camera API](https://api.ricoh/docs/theta-plugin-reference/camera-api/), [AudioManager API](https://api.ricoh/docs/theta-plugin-reference/audio-manager-api/) and [PluginLibrary](https://github.com/ricohapi/theta-plugin-sdk/tree/master/pluginlibrary) for RICOH THETA V. This plug-in has been made as an example to show the way of using Camera API for RICOH THETA V.
-* After capturing still or video, the JPEG or MP4+WAV file is stored in /sdcard/DCIM/ folder.
-* The stored file name is "yyyyMMddHHmmss".jpg (.mp4 or .wav for video). "yyyyMMddHHmmss" is 20180123123456 when it is 12:34:56 Jan 23, 2018.
-* WebAPI can not be used when Camera API is used.
-* The .wav file includes 4ch spatial audio as a first-order ambisonics B-format.
-* The .mp4 file includes 4K video and 1ch monaural audio.
-* The metadata of the files (.mp4 and .jpg) which outputted by using CameraAPI will be missed than the case of using WebAPI.
-(We recommend to use WebAPI instead of CameraAPI.)

-<a name="started"></a>
-## Getting Started

-0. Open Vysor chrome app to see desktop of the camera.
-1. Initial setting for debugging

-    At the first time to use this app, app need to be taken permissions to use camera and storage.
-    Settings → Apps → "CameraAPI Capture Plugin" → Permissions →
-      “Camera”, "Microphone" and “Storage” to be checked (turn ON).

-2. Launch "CameraAPI Capture Plugin" app
-    (Ignore button on GUI)
-3. Press shutter button to take a photo/video
-4. Pull JPEG/MP4/WAV by adb
-    "adb pull /sdcard/DCIM/yyyyMMddHHmmss.jpg" ("yyyyMMddHHmmss" is 20180123123456 when it is 12:34:56 Jan 23, 2018.)

 <a name="trademark"></a>
 ## Trademark Information